 - The female reproductive tract consists of

 - Primary sex organ: Ovary

 - Secondary sex organs: pair of oviducts (fallopian tubes), uterus, cervix, vagina & mammary glands.

-- o External genitalia: vulva
+- External genitalia: vulva

 - Fallopian tubes have four parts:

-- o intramural
+- intramural

-- o isthmus
+- isthmus

-- o ampulla
+- ampulla

 - infundibulum

 - The ovum is rapidly transported to the ampulla.

-- The fertilizable life span of oocytes ranges from 12 to 24 hours.
+- The fertilizable life span of occytes ranges from 12 to 24 hours.

-- Thousands of capacitated spermatozoa enter the uterine tube while only 300-500 reach the ovum.
+- Thousands of capacitated spermatozoa enter the uterine tube while only 300- 500 reach the ovum.

 - Only a few sperms reach the fallopian tube.

 - The life span of a sperm is 48 to 72 hours.